rkumar/rbcurse/README.markdown

 1. Download <http://prdownload.berlios.de/ncurses-ruby/ncurses-ruby-1.2.4.tar.bz2>
 2. unzip the file, cd into dir
-2. run install commands as per README (ruby extconf.rb && make)
+2. run install commands as per README (`ruby extconf.rb && make`)
 3. Create a gemspec ... use this file <http://gist.github.com/201877>
    Save it as ncurses.gemspec
-4. sudo gem build ncurses.gemspec
+4. `sudo gem build ncurses.gemspec`
-5. sudo gem install --local ncurses-1.2.4.gem
+5. `sudo gem install --local ncurses-1.2.4.gem`
-6. uninstall any previous ncurses or ncurses-ruby version otherwise errors will persist at runtime.
+6. **uninstall** any previous ncurses or ncurses-ruby version otherwise errors will persist at runtime.
-7. check with "gem list --local" and you should see ncurses (1.2.4).
+7. check with `gem list --local` and you should see ncurses (1.2.4).
 The examples in the ncurses-ruby/examples folder should work.
 (Check the first line regarding interpreter first).
+8. As a last resort, I've put up a copy of the gem [here](http://www.benegal.org/files/ncurses-1.2.4.gem).

 STEP 2.

    `sudo gem install rbcurse`

- Now to the the examples folder and execute some examples.
+ Now go to the the examples folder and execute some examples.

+    cd examples
+    ruby test2.rb

 ## LICENSE:

-Copyright (c) 2008, 2009 rkumar
+Copyright (c) 2008 -2010 rkumar

 Same as ruby license.